MiR-132: Infection and inflammation

 Outside the brain, miR-132 can also modulate inflammation; transcription is stimulated by LPS and upregulated at a fairly early stage of herpesvirus infection.
 KSHV infection of endothelial cells, as well as HSV-1 or HCMV infection of monocytes, have been observed to induce this rise.
 In this instance, the target of translational suppression appears to be p300, a protein that associates with CREB and is an important mediator of antiviral immunity.
 By decreasing the levels of p300, the expression of IFN-β, ISG15, IL-1β and IL6 is impaired, resulting in the net suppression of antiviral immunity. miR-132 is only transiently induced following infection; the silencing of p300 results in a reduction in CREB-mediated transcription from the miR-212/132 cluster, thus forming a negative feedback loop.

 Plasma from patients with rheumatoid arthritis (RA) has been found to contain lower levels of miR-132 compared to samples from healthy individuals.
 As RA is an autoimmune, inflammatory disease, it is possible that miR-132 helps to regulate inflammation in healthy joints.

 Conversely, miR-132 has been implicated in promoting inflammation in adipocytes.
 The target for RNA silencing in this case is SirT1, a deacetylase enzyme.
 The p65 subunit of NF-κB is a SirT1 substrate; in the absence of SirT1 activity, NFκB is active, promoting inflammation and the production of the chemokines IL-8 and MCP-1.
 This process is implicated in the chronic inflammation that may underlie insulin resistance in the obese, and may occur in response to serum deprivation.

 Angiogenesis and cancer

 miR-132 can induce the proliferation of endothelial cells and has been implicated in neovascularisation.
 Angiogenic factors such as VEGF and bFGF are CREB activators which could theoretically induce miR-132 production in endothelial cells.
 Here, the miRNA can silence the expression of p120RasGAP, fixing Ras in a GTP-bound, active conformation so as to induce proliferation.
 This angiogenic role could implicate miR-132 in oncogenesis, and this miRNA is known to be overexpressed in chronic lymphoblastic leukaemias. miR-132 also comprises part of the recently identified miRNA 'signature' of mammalian osteosarcoma, although a direct role in oncogenesis is yet to be fully described.

 Heart pathology

 MiR-132 has been found to inhibit cardiac pathology in rodents.
+Overactivation of miR-132 upon various cardiac stress provokes adverse remodeling of the heart tissue that is implicated in the development and progression of heart failure (HF).
+The inhibition of miR-132 is a valid strategy in the prevention of heart failure progression in hypertrophic heart disease.
+CDR132L is the first-in-class synthetic antisense oligonucleotide inhibitor targeting miR-132, developed by Cardior Pharmaceuticals in the framework of the therapeutic strategy to bind abnormal levels of miR-132 to hold and reverse the development of detrimental cardiac remodeling.
+CDR132L is being currently investigated in a Phase 2 HF-REVERT Clinical Trial.